Jxffxjxke/Events-Platform/README.md

 ### Browsing Events
 1. Launch the app.
-2. Navigate to the Events tab to view a list of available events.
+2. This should open on the Home page with a list of Events.
 3. Tap an event to view more details.

 ### Adding Events to Calendar
-1. Select an event from the list.
+1. As a user, select an event from the list.
-2. Tap the **Add to Calendar** button.
+2. Tap the **+** button.
 3. The event will be added directly to your Mobile Calendar.

+### Admin: Adding an Event
+1. On the Home page, tap the **+** button located in the bottom right corner.
+2. A form will appear prompting the admin to enter the event details (e.g., event name, date, time, description).
+3. After filling in the details, tap "Save" to add the event to the Events list.

+### Admin: Deleting an Event
+1. Navigate to the **My Events** page, where the admin can view all events.
+2. For each event, there will be a bin icon next to it.
+3. Tap the bin icon for the event you want to delete.

 ### Admin Access
 Use the following test admin credentials to log in: